openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.2.2 Target-defined Aliases within a Subscription

-Where the `use_aliases` field of a `SubscriptionList` message has been set to true, a target MAY create aliases for paths within a subscription.
+Where the `use_aliases` field of a `SubscriptionList` message has been set to `true`, a target MAY create aliases for paths within a subscription.
 A target-defined alias MUST be created separately from an update to the corresponding data item(s).

 To create a target-defined alias, a `SubscribeResponse` message is generated with the `update` field set to a `Notification` message.
 The `Notification` message specifies the aliased path within the `prefix` field, and a non-null `alias` field, specified according to [Section 2.4.2](#242-path-aliases).